How to use OpenTelemetry metrics with VictoriaMetrics #

 # install helm chart

-helm upgrade -i otl-collector open-telemetry/opentelemetry-collector --set mode=deployment -f values.yaml
+helm upgrade -i otl-collector open-telemetry/opentelemetry-collector -f values.yaml

 # check if pod is healthy